 Ms. Peterson joined the EpiCenter in 2015.
 She specializes in chronic disease prevention, and manages the CDC Wellness Strategies for Health (WSH) Program.
 Erin holds an MPH from Emory University.

 Senior Program Manager

-Ms. Mohelsky joined the EpiCenter in 2015 and is currently serving as the Senior Program Manager for the Network Coordinating Center for a Building Tribal Public Health Infrastructure grant.
+Ms. Mohelsky joined the EpiCenter in 2015 and is currently serving as the Senior Program Manager for the Network Coordinating Center for the Tribal Epidemiology Centers Public Health Infrastructure Program.
 Romy holds an MPH from the University of Waterloo.